 Students who have been notified that they will not receive further financial aid may appeal in writing to the Office of Financial Aid.
-Appeals shall be reviewed by designated members of the financial aid staff.
+Designated members of the financial aid staff shall review appeals.
 Appeals not supported by the staff shall be forwarded to the Appeal Committee.
+The Appeal

-The Appeal Committee shall review the appeal and forward a recommendation to the Director.
+Committee shall review the appeal and forward a recommendation to the Director.
 Students shall be advised of the decision in writing by the Director.